afarntrog/afarntrog.github.io/leetcode-partition-labels.md

 ### Greedy solution - O(n)

-This table should be referenced when reading the solution.
+This table (that shows the input string as an array) should be referenced when reading the solution.

 a | b | a | b | c | b | a | c | a | d | e  | f  | e  | g  | d  | e  | h  | i  | j  | h  | k  | l  | i  | j  |
   --- |   --- |   --- |   --- |   --- |   --- |   --- |   --- |   --- |   --- |    --- |    --- |    --- |    --- |    --- |    --- |    --- |    --- |    --- |    --- |    --- |    --- |    --- |    --- |